-CONTACT: Nikki Baines Trella - 410.269.2843

-Donna Duncan - 410.269.2851
+CONTACT: Nikki Baines Trella - 410.269.2843 Donna Duncan - 410.269.2851

-Annapolis, Maryland (August 23, 2010) - For the 2010 Gubernatorial Primary Election, voters can vote in person or by absentee ballot.
-To vote in person, a voter can vote before election day at the designated early voting center(s) in his or her county of residence or vote on election day at the polling place for his or her residence.
+Annapolis, Maryland (March 19, 2012) - For the 2012 Presidential Primary Election, voters can vote in person or by absentee ballot.
+To vote in person, a voter can vote before election day at a designated early voting center in his or her county of residence or vote on election day at the polling place for his or her residence.

-Early voting centers will be open for voting from 10:00 am to 8:00 pm on September 3rd, 4th, 6th, 7th, 8th, and 9th.
-(There will be no early voting on Sunday, September 5th.)
-There is at least one early voting center in each county, and voters should vote at the designated early voting center(s) in their county of residence.
-Addresses, driving directions and photographs of all of the early voting centers are available at www.elections.state.md.us.
+Early voting centers will be open for voting from 10:00 am to 8:00 pm on March 24th and March 26th through March 29th and 12:00 noon to 6:00 pm on Sunday, March 25th.
+There is at least one early voting center in each county, and voters should vote at a designated early voting center in their county of residence.
+Addresses, driving directions and photographs of all of the early voting centers are available at www.elections.state.md.us/voting/early\voting.html.

-Voters who prefer to vote on election day can vote on Tuesday, September 14, 2010.
+Voters who prefer to vote on election day can vote on Tuesday, April 3, 2012.
 On election day, polling places will be open for voting from 7:00 am to 8:00 pm.
 To avoid delays, voters should try to vote between the hours of 10:00 am and 4:00 pm.